Category Archives: Labs

 • Numeration must be the same as when asking for input

-• Recommendation: Print the values corresponding to those indexes from the array for self-check
+• Recommendation: Print the values corresponding to those indexes from the array to check for correctness before proceeding

 • Using those two values you found, find the following results